 If you ask a lawyer or trustee company to hand over a Will that they are holding so that you can apply for probate, you might hear "what ifs" that are intended to frighten you into employing them.
-Of course they will try to frighten you - if you ask them to apply apply for probate they make thousands.
+Of course they will try to frighten you - if you ask them to apply for you they make thousands (or tens of thousands if you employ a trustee company).

 Two common "what-ifs" are: